-Amusement Rides and Devices In-service Inspection requires specific competencies to carry out inspections.
+Amusement Rides and Devices In-service Inspection deals specifically with work covered by AS3533-1988 Amusement Rides and Devices or similar.
+It is for engineers whose practice includes the in-service inspection of amusement rides and devices.
 You need to be a Professional Engineer or an Engineering Technologist to register on the NER or become Chartered in this area of practice.

-Biomedical engineering is the combination of design and problem-solving engineering skills in applying engineering principles and design concepts to medicine and biology for healthcare purposes.
+Biomedical Engineering deals with combining design and problem-solving skills in applying engineering principles and design concepts to medicine and biology for healthcare purposes.

-Building services engineering applies to the internal environmental and environmental impact of a building.
+Building Services Engineering deals with the internal environmental and environmental impact of a building.
 Its purpose is to achieve optimal integrated building systems incorporating environmental control and safety provisions for the comfort and well-being of the occupants of the built environment.

-Chemical engineering applies physical sciences (physics and chemistry) and life sciences (microbiology and biochemistry), together with applied mathematics and economics to produce, transform, transport, and properly use chemicals, materials and energy.
+Chemical Engineering deals with the application of physical sciences (physics and chemistry) and life sciences (microbiology and biochemistry), together with applied mathematics and economics to produce, transform, transport, and properly use chemicals, materials and energy.

-Electrical engineering encompasses electricity generation, transmission, distribution, electrical equipment manufacture, instrumentation and control systems.
+Electrical Engineering deals with electricity generation, transmission, distribution, electrical equipment manufacture, instrumentation and control systems.

-Fire safety engineering is multidisciplinary having substantial relationships with building services, mechanical, electrical, electronics, chemical, structural and civil engineering and embraces an understanding of human behaviour.
-It is the application of engineering principles, rules and expert judgement based on a scientific appreciation of the fire phenomenon, of the effects of fire and of the reaction and behaviour of people.
+Fire safety engineering deals with the protection of life, property and environment through the application of engineering principles, rules and judgement to the fire phenomenon, the effects of fire and the reaction and behaviour of people.

 (Additional Evidence showcasing your formal qualifications, supervised and responsible practice in Fire Safety Engineering must be provided with your application.
 Please contact us to discuss before selecting this Area of Practice for Chartered)

-Heritage and conservation engineering is an area of practice which requires applications and adaptations of all the traditional disciplines of engineering, together with an understanding of the elementary scientific principles involved which might not be directly referenced in current practice procedures.
-Practitioners will need to be aware of all the phases involved in conservation and the role of other professions, such as historians, archaeologists and architects.
+Heritage and Conservation Engineering deals with the application and adaptation of all the traditional disciplines of engineering, together with an understanding of the elementary scientific principles involved which might not be directly referenced in current practice procedures.
+Heritage and Conservation Engineers will need to be aware of the Burra Charter, Australian Heritage Legislation, all the phases involved in conservation and the role of other professions, such as historians, archaeologists and architects.

-Information, Telecommunications and Electronics Engineering (ITEE) applies scientific and engineering design to develop computer modelling tools, broadband capability, improve telecommunications systems, hardware and software, systems for media broadcasting and sound, and sophisticated electronics.
+Information, Telecommunications and Electronics Engineering (ITEE) deals with scientific and engineering design to develop computer modelling tools, broadband capability, improve telecommunications systems, hardware and software, systems for media broadcasting and sound, and sophisticated electronics.

-Mechanical engineering applies the principles of engineering and physics with the study of advanced materials for the design, analysis, manufacturing, and maintenance of mechanical systems.
+Mechanical Engineering deals with the application of the principles of engineering and physics with the study of advanced materials for the design, analysis, manufacturing, and maintenance of mechanical systems.

-Naval Architecture is the safe design and specification of marine vessels and structures.
-The Naval Architect can also be involved in, or manage, the construction, repair, refit or operation of such marine vessels and structures.
+Naval Architecture deals with the safe design and specification of marine vessels and structures.
+The Naval Architect can also be involved in the construction, repair, refit or operation of such marine vessels and structures.

-Petroleum engineering falls into four main sub-disciplines which are reservoir, drilling, production, and formation evaluation engineering.
+Petroleum Engineering deals with four main sub-disciplines which are reservoir, drilling, production, and formation evaluation engineering.
 The focus is on achieving optimal integrated exploration, technical assessment, production and development of oil, gas and geothermal resources and reserves upstream of processing plants, refineries and power stations.

-Pressure equipment design verification is the process which assures the integrity of pressure vessels, boilers, pressure piping, and gas cylinders for the stated design and operating conditions.
+Pressure Equipment Design Verification deals with the process which assures the integrity of pressure vessels, boilers, pressure piping, and gas cylinders for the stated design and operating conditions.

-Project management is the discipline of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria.
+Project Management deals with the discipline of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria.

-Structural engineering draws on engineering skills to understand, predict, and calculate the stability, strength and rigidity of built structures.
-Structures can include buildings, bridges, in-ground structures, footings, frameworks and space frames, including those for motor vehicles, space vehicles, ships, aeroplanes and cranes.
+Structural Engineering deals with the understanding, prediction, and calculation of the stability, strength and rigidity of built structures.
+Structures can include buildings, bridges, in-ground structures, footings, frameworks and space frames.

 Subdivisional Geotechnics applies specifically to work covered by AS 2870 Residential slabs and footings – construction and AS 3798 Guidelines on earthworks for commercial and residential development.
 It is for civil engineers whose practice includes geotechnical aspects of subdivisions and the foundations of buildings up to three storeys.